AI in accounts payable and receivable: Scope, integration, use cases, challenges and trends

 Deep dive into accounts payable

-1. Purchase requisition and order creation: The process starts with a formal request for goods or services, which turns into a Purchase Order (PO) upon approval.
-This PO is a legal document that details the items needed, their quantities, prices, and delivery terms.
+• Purchase requisition and order creation: The process begins with a formal request for goods or services, which becomes a purchase order upon approval.
+The PO defines the items requested, quantities, pricing, delivery terms, and approval context.

-2. Receipt of goods or services: The company receives the goods or services ordered, documented by a receiving report that verifies the quantities and condition of the items received, which is crucial for later stages.
+• Receipt of goods or services: The company receives the ordered goods or services, usually documented through a receiving report or service confirmation.
+This verifies whether the delivery matches what was ordered.

-8. Payment reconciliation and reporting: Payments are reconciled with invoices and recorded in the accounting system to ensure all financial data is accurate and ready for reporting.
+• Payment reconciliation and reporting: Payments are reconciled with invoices and recorded in the accounting system to maintain accurate books, support audits, and improve financial reporting.

 Deep dive into accounts receivable